openvrmc/OpenVR-MotionCompensation/Readme.md

 # How to use

+## Tracker Mounting:

+Mount the reference tracker/controller as closely to the head position as possible.
+The further away it is from the head position the larger the error.<br>
+Continuous and heavy vibration will affect the IMU performance, causing noticable IMU drift.
+This will be noticable in the HMD in form of your camera moving violently arround.
+To adress this, it is suggested to use a damping system.<br>

+## Download and Install
+Download the latest version and install it.
+No additional steps needed!<br>
+Windows Defender might pop up with "unknown publisher" message.
+If you don't want to take this risk, you can of course compile it from source by yourself.

 ## Open settings

 There are two ways to open the settings page:
 1. In VR, open the Steam Dashboard (Menu button on the controller).
 In the bottom left is a new icon, a small cogwheel.
 Click on this icon to bring up the OVRMC overlay
 2. Go to the install folder and click on "startdesktopmode.bat".
 This will open OVRMC on your regular desktop.